Your fees at work 2018-19

 Through the 2018/19 round of the Recreational Fishing Grants Program – Large Grants Program, $648,791.64 will be allocated to the following 10 projects.

-$110,000 over one year to create two new lakes at Rainbow and Yaapeet.
-Grampian Wimmera Mallee Water will provide a water connection to the proposed Rainbow and Yaapeet Lakes which will in turn be stocked with native species to develop new recreational fishing opportunities for locals and visitors in the Wimmera Mallee Region.
+- $110,000 over one year to create new lakes at Rainbow and Yaapeet.
+Grampians Wimmera Mallee Water will provide a water connection to the proposed Rainbow and Yaapeet Lakes which will in turn be stocked with native species to develop new recreational fishing opportunities for locals and visitors in the Wimmera Mallee Region.

-$68,631 over one year to increasing fish habitat in the Little Murray River - Phase Two.
+- $68,631 over one year to increase fish habitat in the Little Murray River - Phase Two.
 The North Central Catchment Management Authority will install additional woody habitat and snag structures to improve the recreational fishery for native fish in the Little Murray River.

 Commissioning grants program